League Two and Scottish matches postponed

 Forest Green said: "Match referee Kevin Johnson deemed the pitch unplayable due to the amount of standing water on the playing surface, with almost 30,000 litres of water being recycled off the pitch alone on Friday."

-Stevenage called off their fixture after an 8:30am pitch inspection and said the decision was due to "heavy rain over the past few days and with more forecast ahead".
+Stevenage called off their fixture at home to Walsall after an 8:30am pitch inspection and said the decision was due to "heavy rain over the past few days and with more forecast ahead".

 North of the border, Dundee's Scottish Championship match with Arbroath and Stranraer's game against Peterhead were both called off due to waterlogged pitches.